(being updated/improved 4-2022)

 (Source: Optometrics).
 Shown here are typical diffraction efficiencies for two kinds of holographic gratings, where the red lines refer to the polarization ("p-type") being parallel to the grooves of the grating, and the blue ones to the polarization being parallel to the plane formed by incident and reflecting beams ("s-type") .
 For the Littrow configuration as shown above, "p-type" thus refers to vertical and "s-type" to horizontal polarization of the laser.

-e) Resonator length.
-A priori, the distance between the diode and the grating should be as small as possible; then the resonator mode spacing is as large as possible and this helps to prevent instabilities and mode hops.
-However I found situations that when increasing or decreasing the resonator length by a few mm, the laser runs very unstable or not single mode at all (all other parameters fixed); it seems that there is a window of optimal feedback for each diode, and sometimes this is quite narrow and requires a painstaking cut-and-try method to find the best length.
+d) Resonator length.
+A priori, the distance between the diode and the grating should be as small as possible; then the external resonator mode spacing is as large as possible and this helps to prevent mode hops.
+However I found situations that when increasing or decreasing the resonator length by a few mm, the laser runs very unstable or not single mode at all (all other parameters held fixed).

-g) Orientation of polarization.
+e) Orientation of polarization.
 Whether horizontal or vertical polarization works better, depends on the grating and the diode in question.
 It is important not to provide too much feedback to the laser, and it seems one should keep it at roughly 5-20%.
 From the figures above one infers that for red diodes an UV blazed grating is generically better for horizontal polarization and a grating optimized for visible wavelengths may be better for vertical polarization (recall that for holography, horizontal polarization is often preferred).
-However it seems that the gratings and the diodes vary very much and probably the only practical way to find out what works best ist to try out.
-Note that due to the larger feedback for horizontal polarization, the maximal diode current before destruction is lower... as I had to learn the hard way!
+However it seems that the gratings and the diodes vary very much and probably the only practical way to find out what works best is to try out.
+Note that due to the larger feedback for horizontal polarization, the maximal diode current before damaging it can be quite a bit lower... as I had to learn the hard way!